craigerskine/pxl.media/_site/games/_data/the-legend-of-legacy.md

 ---
-title: 'The Legend of Legacy'
+title: The Legend of Legacy
 tags:
   - platform_3ds
   - genre_rpg